 Aside from trouble breathing, common reasons why people sleep with their arms up include:

 Some people find it more comfortable to sleep on their backs with their arms raised, especially after being in the same position for a long time.
-You can test this in your own bed.
-If you’ve been sitting down for a long time or lying with your arms down, raise your arms and stretch.
+You can test this in your bed now.

+Raise your arms and stretch if you’ve been sitting down for a long time or lying with your arms down.

-- Skip a generation
+- Skip a generation.

-- Are only passed down to one gender
+- Are passed down to one gender.

 Is It Bad to Sleep with Your Arms Above Your Head?

-While sleeping on your back can alleviate some back and shoulder pain, it’s easy for your back to stay misaligned while you sleep, especially if you have a bed partner and need to make room for them.
+While sleeping on the back can alleviate some back and shoulder pain, it’s easy for the back to stay misaligned while you sleep, especially if you have a bed partner who needs room.

-When sleeping in this position, your back and shoulder nerves are compressed.
-While short-term nerve compression isn’t too harmful, long-term nerve compression can lead to pain and loss of sensation.
+When sleeping in this position, the back and shoulder nerves are compressed.
+While short-term nerve compression isn’t damaging, long-term nerve compression can lead to pain and loss of sensation.

-When you raise your arms above your head, it stretches out your spine and re-aligns it slightly with the position of your pelvis, which is why it feels so comfortable to sleep like this.
+When you raise your arms above your head, it stretches the spine and re-aligns it slightly with the position of your pelvis, which is why it feels so comfortable to sleep this way.

 Where Should You Put Your Arms When Sleeping?

-The above study highlighted how people that sleep on their side experience fewer symptoms of carpal tunnel at night, even if they experience some symptoms during the day.
+The above study highlighted how people who sleep on their side experience fewer symptoms of carpal tunnel at night, even if they experience symptoms during the day.